-The driver, who was a fair distance from the group, glanced into the mirror.
-It didn’t seem a problem in any case, since no one was really talking, and River’s whisper was nearly inaudible.
+Mal nodded and River sat back, looking distinctly uncomfortable.
 Kaylee laid her head on Simon’s shoulder; he kissed it.
 Zoe looked stoic, as she did whenever she was about to enter into a big firefight.
 Jayne and Lenore were talking, but from what Mal could tell, it was about his boyhood farm.
 Robon, to Mal’s immediate right, seemed Zen calm, which just made him want to smash his thigh to bring him out of it.
-Inara, across and against the left door, gazed out the window with a sad countenance.
+Inara, against the left door across from him, gazed out the window with a sad countenance.
 And Deader ... was now talking to Kaylee.
-She reached across and took her hand and squeezed it.
+She reached and took her hand and squeezed it.

 Daylight abruptly brightened the interior as the limo left the tunnel and began slowing after a brief climb.

 The prime minister’s palace was enormous and ostentatious to the point of absurdity.
 Statuary stood everywhere; everything glinted in gold.
 They must have emerged into some sort of great carport, because the sky wasn’t visible.

 Men in colorful, ludicrously overdone palace livery opened the doors, placid, welcoming smiles on their faces.

 They didn’t speak.
 Mal figured that they were considered too lowly to speak to such exalted individuals as they.
 He thought of Hebus Corporal and the villagers—hell, the entire moon—of Jiangyin opening limousine doors and feeding peeled grapes to their bloated pig owners, and again suppressed the rage always just simmering beneath his diaphragm.

 Text suddenly appeared in his eye:

 Link reacquired.
 Please confirm by pressing Y.